 East Ravine is a small ravine located on the southeast side of the compressor station.
 The ravine is approximately 1,600 feet long and runs eastward to the Colorado River.
 Portions of the East Ravine are on PG&E property outside the compressor station's fence line, and other portions of the ravine are located on property owned by Havasu National Wildlife Refuge (HNWR).
-The East Ravine was designated as an AOC in a 2001 letter report from DTSC (2001, cited in CH2M Hill 2007a:4-1).
+The East Ravine was designated as an AOC in a 2001 letter report from DTSC (2001).